camunda/camunda-docs/docs/components/modeler/bpmn/send-tasks/send-tasks.md

 ---
 id: send-tasks
 title: "Send tasks"
+description: "A send task is used to model the publication of a message to an external system."
 ---

 A send task is used to model the publication of a message to an external system; for example, to a